 The Solution: The Automated “Pre-Gate”

-A modern audio pipeline introduces an automated pre-gate—an AI-driven layer that evaluates and labels audio before it ever reaches human annotators.
+A modern audio pipeline introduces an automated pre-gate — an AI-driven layer that evaluates and labels audio before it reaches human annotators.
+This doesn’t replace humans.
+It filters, scores, and standardizes data so humans focus only on high-impact decisions.

 “If humans are identifying obvious background noise at scale, the pipeline is already inefficient.”